BrockDSL/2021-02-16-SCOnline/index.md

 humantime: "1:00pm - 4:00pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
 startdate: 2021-02-16      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2021-02-18        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Tim Ribaric", "Daniel Brett"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Tim Ribaric", "Daniel Brett","Thomas Guignard"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
 helper: []     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["dsl@brocku.ca"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)